Dancing Around The World

 Dancing Around the World

 is a worldwide performative tour of various cities to explore the ways in which people interact with each other and move and mingle within a spectrum of global environments.
 During this yearlong endeavor, we engaged, connected, and collaborated with dancers, artists, citizens, visitors, centers, sites, and the environment.
-In this project Nejla and Enki will explore the five themes of geography long discussed in social science literature as well as long realized by observers of societal processes.
+In this project Nejla and Enki explored the five themes of geography long discussed in social science literature as well as long realized by observers of societal processes.
 These include: 1) location, 2) place, 3) human environmental interaction, 4) movement, 5) regions; all viewed through the prisms of dance and video.

 The project traveled around the world from April 2015 to April 2016.